 Patricia (Trish) Jackson

 Patricia (Trish) Jackson has more than 35 years of advancement experience at a wide variety of higher education institutions.
-She currently serves as vice president for development at Brown University overseeing all of the direct fundraising units for a $3 billion campaign.
-Prior to her December 2018 appointment, she served three years as interim vice president for development and alumni relations at the Joint Development Office for the Geisel School of Medicine and Dartmouth Hitchcock Medical Center.
+She recently served as vice president for development at Brown University overseeing all of the direct fundraising units for a $3 billion campaign.
+Prior to Brown, she served three years as interim vice president for development and alumni relations at the Joint Development Office for the Geisel School of Medicine and Dartmouth Hitchcock Medical Center.
 She has had other roles at Dartmouth including associate vice president for development and chief of staff for the advancement division with primary responsibilities for working with the president, provost and senior vice president for advancement on their development activities, staffing the President's Leadership Council and Advancement Committee of the Board of Trustees, and serving as a member of the Senior Leadership Team.

 In February 2013, Jackson completed her eight-year tenure as vice president for development at Smith College where she managed all fundraising initiatives including launch of the successful $450 million "Women for the World: The Campaign for Smith," oversaw executive education, and served as an ex officio member of the Smith College Alumnae Association Board of Directors.
 She also served as vice president for education at CASE where she was responsible for all conferences and award programs originating out of Washington, D.C.
 She also served as the primary philanthropic spokesperson for the organization.
 She has also served on the development staffs of Wheaton, Mount Holyoke, Claremont McKenna and Scripps colleges.

 Jackson is an alumna of Scripps College, where she serves on the board, and has her master's degree in business administration with an emphasis in economics of nonprofits from the Drucker School of Management at the Claremont Graduate University.
-She currently serves on the advisory board of SRM University AP in Amavarati, India, and recently completed 10 years of service on the council for the Women’s Philanthropic Institute at the Lilly School of Philanthropy in Indiana.
+She currently serves on the board of Every Woman Treaty, and recently completed 10 years of service on the council for the Women’s Philanthropic Institute at the Lilly School of Philanthropy in Indiana.

 Lacie LaRue is the executive director of development strategies and pipeline programs at the University of Oregon.
 In this role, she acts as the top strategist and creative leader for the UO development program, overseeing annual giving, prospect research and analytics, and regional engagement, in addition to managing leadership and central mid-level giving officers.
 She also functions as the liaison between university advancement and the UO Foundation on all technology and data management issues.